craftcms/docs/docs/5.x/update.md

 Use the `--minor` or `--patch` flag when running `craft update` to update in finer increments.
 Pass `--except craft,plugin-name` to update all but the provided package(s).
 :::

+As of Craft [5.9.0](repo:craftcms/cms/releases/tags/5.9.0), constraints are set using the caret (`^`) operator for better interoperability with direct [Composer](#composer) usage.

 ### Composer

 `craft update` is mostly a wrapper around Composer—but you can use Composer directly for more control over the update process.

-The main behavioral difference is that `craft update` will always set _specific_ Craft and plugin versions (like `5.4.1` or `1.2.3`), whereas Composer allows you to use [version _constraints_](https://getcomposer.org/doc/articles/versions.md)  (like `^5.3.0` or `^1.0.0`) to define dependencies.
+The main behavioral difference is that `craft update` will _never_ update Craft or plugin versions beyond what is permitted by their respective licenses.

 When using version constraints, `composer.lock` will still make sure you get a stable set of packages from `composer install`.
 To update all your packages to the most recent versions allowed by their constraints, run `composer update`.
 Update a _single_ package by specifying it in the command: `composer update craftcms/cms`.

 ::: tip
-If you have used the Craft CLI in the past, `composer update` may do nothing!
+If you have used Craft’s [control panel](#using-the-control-panel) or [CLI](#craft-cli) updater in the past, `composer update` may do nothing!

-Open `composer.json`, and look at the packages under the `require` key—if you see exact version numbers, Composer will never update those packages.
+Open `composer.json`, and look at the packages under the `require` key—if you see exact version numbers (i.e. `2.3.4`), Composer will never update those packages.
 :::

 Keep in mind that manually altering constraints _can_ lead to an irreconcilable set of packages—Composer will let you know about this before updating the lockfile.
-Generally speaking, the “major-version” constraints set automatically when using `composer require` should continue to work, while protecting your project from breaking changes in dependencies.
+Generally speaking, the “major-version” constraints set automatically when using `composer require ...` should continue to work, while protecting your project from breaking changes in dependencies.

 ## Workflow